Andrew Ng

-Andrew Yan-Tak Ng (吳恩達; born 1976) is a British-born American computer scientist and technology entrepreneur focusing on machine learning and artificial intelligence (AI).
+Andrew Yan-Tak Ng (吳恩達; born April 18, 1976) is a British-American computer scientist and technology entrepreneur focusing on machine learning and artificial intelligence (AI).
 Ng was a cofounder and head of Google Brain and was the former Chief Scientist at Baidu, building the company's Artificial Intelligence Group into a team of several thousand people.

 Ng is an adjunct professor at Stanford University (formerly associate professor and Director of its Stanford AI Lab or SAIL).
-Ng has also made substantial contributions to the field of online education as the cofounder of both Coursera and deeplearning.ai.
-He has spearheaded many efforts to "democratize deep learning" teaching over 2.5 million students through his online courses.
-He is one of the world's most famous and influential computer scientists being named one of Time magazine's 100 Most Influential People in 2012, and Fast Company Most Creative People in 2014.
+Ng has also worked in the field of online education, cofounding Coursera and DeepLearning.AI.
+He has spearheaded many efforts to "democratize deep learning" teaching over 8 million students through his online courses.
+Ng is renowned globally in computer science, recognized in Time magazine's 100 Most Influential People in 2012 and Fast Company's Most Creative People in 2014.
+His influence extends to being named in the Time100 AI Most Influential People in 2023.

 In 2018, he launched and currently heads the AI Fund, initially a $175-million investment fund for backing artificial intelligence startups.
 He has founded Landing AI, which provides AI-powered SaaS products.

+On April 11, 2024, Amazon announced the appointment of Ng to its board of directors.